marymafa/marymafa.github.io/_posts/2018-05-11-things-i-have-learnt-and-built.md

 ### Hobbies:

- Reading: helps to see different sides to situations and some of it is relatable  and I learn something new.
+* Reading: helps to see different sides to situations and some of it is relatable  and I learn something new.

-writing: enables me to discover things about myself that I never knew.
+* writing code: enables me to discover things about myself that I never knew.

 ###  Things I'm Excited for

+what excites me is that I'm adapted to programming environment and i really enjoy being able to write code.